apacheignite/documentation/web-console/web-console.md

 [Ignite Web Console](https://console.gridgain.com/) is an interactive configuration wizard, management and monitoring tool that allows you to:
 * Create and download various configurations to use for your Apache Ignite cluster.
 * Automatically construct Apache Ignite's SQL metadata from any RDBMS schemas.
-* Execute SQL queries over your in-memory caches.
+* Execute SQL queries over your in-memory caches and view the execution plans.
-*  View query execution plans, in-memory schemas and streaming charts.
 [block:image]
 {
   "images": [